Bill Dudley: Military service (1943–45)

 In 1942, the U. S. armed services began drafting all eligible young men to fight in World War II.
 Dudley originally enlisted and was sworn into the Naval Air Corps; however, they found out he needed to have his parents' consent, since he was not yet 21.
 Dudley then enlisted in U. S. Army Air Corps in September 1942, but there was an influx of recruits and Dudley was told he would have to wait three months before he began training.
 This delay made it possible for him to finish his rookie season with the Steelers.

 Dudley went through basic training in Florida and then attended flight school in Texas.
 He then joined the Army's football team.
 In 1944, Dudley helped his team to a 12–0 record and was named the Most Valuable Player.
-At the end of the war, Dudley was shipped to the Pacific and flew two supply missions.
+At the end of the season, Dudley was shipped to the Pacific and flew two supply missions.
 He was then sent to Hawaii where the Army selected him to play in three more football games against All-Star teams.